Fish Out of Water (video game)

-Fish Out of Water is a 2013 action game developed by Halfbrick Studios for iOS and Android.
+Fish Out of Water is a 2013 action game developed by Australian game developer Halfbrick Studios for iOS and Android.

 Gameplay

-The player throws three swimmers from a selection of 6 fish (or rather fish and mammals) one at a time.
+The player throws three fish (or rather fish and mammals) from a selection of 6 one at a time.
 Each fish has a unique optimal way to throw.
-After three fish are thrown a panel of 5 crabs judge the player with each crab having its own likes and dislikes on a scale of 1 to 10.
+After three fish are thrown, a panel of 5 crabs judge the player on a scale of 1 to 10.
 There is a boost bar which allows the player to increase the velocity of the fish being thrown and boosting units floating on the game field, named boosties in-game, that will be collected if a swimmer comes close to them.
 There are also achievements to be completed.

 Availability

-The game is no longer available on the App Store and Google Play as of October 2021.
-It is unknown when the game was removed.

-It was revealed on January 25th that the game will be back to download in 2023, as of March 4th however, it is still not available for download.
+The game was removed from the App Store and Google Play as of February 2020.
+According to Halfbrick, this was due to the game "not [meeting] the legal requirement of recent legislation changes," although they did not specify which changes they were referring to.
+It was revealed on 25 January 2023 that the game would become available to download again later that same year.
+As of July 2023, Fish Out of Water was made available again as part of a Halfbrick+ sign-up service.